pablogottifredi/invg-coding-test/spec-recursion-test-full-stack.md

 Nacional Moderno
 ```

-Ensure that piece of code writed in Test 1 obtain a result according the next sample data and outuut
+Ensure that piece of code written in Test 1 obtain a result according to the next sample data and output
 #### Aditional data and expected result
 * A
   * X